 You could certainly argue the case for needing one or two spare jackets too - if you are soaked through and keen to leave a check point in a hurry.

 I would put a good windproof up there as just as important as a waterproof.
 There were times during the race where the wind was up to 40mph and on a -6 temperature reduced wind chill to -15.
 That cuts straight through a waterproof because of the nature of the material, where a windproof offers substantially more warmth/ protection.
 It still amazes me how a garment I use almost every day is so neglected in the running world.
-The Blizzard and Briza are nnot much over 100 grams and provide that layer of protection.
+The Montane Featherlite options are nnot much over 100 grams and provide that layer of protection.

-Finally the Primaloft layer, go for primaloft and not down.
-Primaloft still works as an insulating layer when it wets out but down does not.
+Finally the Primaloft or synthetic layer, go for primaloft/ synthetic and not down.
+Primaloft/ Synthetic still works as an insulating layer when it wets out but down does not.
+The Montane Fireball Lite is your outer insulating layer.

 M&S Reversible Seamless Sports Bra